 There are ways to recover your account, even if a hacker has changed the password.
 If your account has been hacked, first try to reset your password.
 If you previously connected your account with an additional email address and/or a mobile phone number, we will send your new password there.
 You don’t need to know the password to reset it.

 If you can’t reset your password, and you haven’t already added security information to your account, you can still get back into the account by filling out a questionnaire.
 You will be asked specific questions about the account and email messages that might be stored there.
 Someone will get back to you within 24 hours (typically a lot sooner).

 Add security information to your account

-You can also recover your account by associating it with information that cybercriminals can’t easily access, like your mobile phone number or an alternate email address.
-For example, if you lose your password or your account is compromised, Microsoft sends you an account-recapture code in a text message to help you regain access to your account.
+It will be easier to recover your account if you have already associated it with information that cybercriminals can’t easily access, like your mobile phone number or an alternate email address.
+For example, if you lose your password, or your account is compromised, Microsoft sends you an account-recapture code in a text message to help you regain access to your account.
 Add security information to your account.